adamdimopoulos/CMMCBlueprint/README.md

   ```powershell
   Import-AzBlueprintWithArtifact -Name CMMC-L3 -SubscriptionId 00000000-0000-0000-0000-000000000000 -InputPath  C:\Blueprints\SampleBlueprint
   ```
-3. Browse to the Azure Portal and open the **Blueprints** pane.
+3. Browse to the Azure Portal and open the **Blueprints** blade.
 You should see the sample Blueprint if the above command was successful.

 4. From the Blueprints blade select **CMMC-L3** > **Publish Blueprint** > **Provide a version** and click **Publish**.